Quick Examples

 7. By using filter()

-Finally, you can achieve selecting rows from the data frame by using the filter() function from the dplyr package.
-In order to use this package, first, you need to install it by using install.packages("dplyr") and load it using library("dplyr").
+Finally, you can select rows from the data frame by using the filter() function from the dplyr package.
+To use this package, first, you need to install it by using install.packages("dplyr") and load it using library("dplyr").

 # Load dplyr package